SiTech DEV1: History

 The public debut for the SiTech DEV1 was during the 2018 Beijing Auto Show and it was launched in the China car market in Q3, 2018.

 Prices of the SiTech DEV1 electric city car in 2018 ranged from 139,900 yuan to 164,900 yuan.

 Description

 According to SiTech, the battery of the DEV1 is capable of a range of 350 kilometers, and charging takes 40 minutes for 80% of battery charge.
 The charging port is located at the center front of the car.
 DEV1 can be charged in about 5.5 hours through a 6.6 kW onboard charger or a Wallbox at home or through public chargers the size of the onboard charger.
 However, the DEV1 can be charged from empty to 80% in around 40 minutes by charging at a fast-charging station.

+Link Tour Yue01

+The Link Tour Yue01 (领途悦01) is a restyled variant of the SiTech DEV1 produced by Link Tour.
+Link Tour is a brand introduced by Link Tour Holdings, the joint venture between Yogomo and Great Wall Motor.